andresmazza/api-rest/README.md

 # API-REST for Silex
-A Tymy Silex REST for a CRUD operations on SQLite database for Products and ProductsList entities.
+A Tiny Silex REST for a CRUD operations on SQLite database for Products and ProductsList entities.

 ####Install and Running